 On the Simax label, Henning’s most recent releases, with the Arctic Philharmonic Chamber Orchestra, are Metamorphoses.
 Beethoven, Kraggerud, Goldberg Variations + Topelius Variations, featuring Henning as violinist, composer and arranger, and Between the Seasons, a collaboration with world-famous author Erik Fosnes Hansen.
 Henning’s own works on the latter were hailed by MusicWeb International as “truly great music, accessible and beautiful… should be heard by every music lover” while the Four Seasons were praised as “one of the best recordings – maybe the best – of the Vivaldi cycle”.
 Also for Simax, Henning has recorded the complete solo sonatas of Ysaÿe, on a disc which won the prestigious Spellemann CD award.
 On the ACT label, he released a disc entitled Last Spring which explored improvisations on Norwegian folk music with jazz pianist Bugge Wesseltoft.

 Born in Oslo in 1973, Henning studied with Camilla Wicks and Emanuel Hurwitz.
 He is a recipient of the Grieg Prize, the Ole Bull Prize and the Sibelius Prize.

-Henning Kraggerud plays on a 1744 Guarneri del Gesù, provided by Dextra Musica AS.
-This company is founded by Sparebankstiftelsen DNB.
+Henning Kraggerud plays on a 1744 Guarneri del Gesù, provided by Dextra Musica AS, a subsidiary of Sparebankstiftelsen DNB.